Email Marketing: The Complete Guide 2026

 v=DMARC1; p=quarantine; rua=mailto:dmarc@ihredomain.at; pct=100

 Your sender reputation is like a credit score for email.
-It is calculated by ISPs (Internet Service Providers) like Gmail, Yahoo, or Outlook based on your sending behavior.
+It is calculated by ISPs (Internet Service Providers) like Gmail, GMX, A1 or Drei based on your sending behavior.

 - Bounce rate: Keep the hard bounce rate below 2%.
-Regularly clean your list of invalid addresses.
+Clean your list of invalid addresses regularly.

 - Consistency: Send regularly and avoid extreme fluctuations in volume.
-A sudden increase from 1,000 to 50,000 emails is flagged as suspicious.
+A sudden increase from 1,000 to 50,000 emails is classified as suspicious.

 Practical measures for better deliverability:

-- List hygiene: Remove inactive recipients after 6-9 months without opens.
-Use re-engagement campaigns before deleting contacts.
+- List hygiene: Remove inactive recipients after 6-9 months without an open.
+Use re-engagement campaigns before you delete contacts.

-- Double opt-in: Mandatory under GDPR anyway, but also significantly improves list quality.
+- Double opt-in: A GDPR requirement in Austria anyway, but it also significantly improves list quality.

-- Dedicated sending domain: Use a subdomain (e.g., mail.yourdomain.com) for marketing emails to protect your main domain.
+- Dedicated sending domain: Use a subdomain (e.g. mail.yourdomain.at) for marketing emails to protect your main domain.

-- Warming: If you are using a new domain or IP, start with small volumes and increase gradually over 4-6 weeks.
+- Warming: If you use a new domain or IP, start with small volumes and increase step by step over 4-6 weeks.

-- Feedback loops: Set up feedback loops with major ISPs to learn about spam complaints immediately.
+- Feedback loops: Set up feedback loops with the major ISPs to learn about spam complaints immediately.

 - Google Postmaster Tools (free): Monitor your reputation with Gmail recipients

-- GlockApps (from $59/month): Comprehensive inbox placement testing
+- GlockApps (from 59 USD/month): Comprehensive inbox placement testing

 - 250ok/Validity (Enterprise): Professional deliverability monitoring